ADA-GWU/3-concurrency-riadabduragimov/README.md

 ### Practical Benefits in Image Processing:

-In this project, the use of `AtomicInteger` has simplified synchronization while maintaining thread safety.
+The use of `AtomicInteger` has simplified synchronization while maintaining thread safety.
 This lightweight approach is particularly effective for applications like image processing, where numerous threads work on small, independent tasks.
 By avoiding locks and minimizing synchronization overhead, I have achieved an implementation that is both efficient and robust.

 This demonstrates the power of atomic classes in handling concurrency with minimal complexity.

 ## Key Differences and Challenges in Java Implementations
-In this project, I have explored various multi-threading techniques and synchronization mechanisms in Java, comparing their use across **Main.java** and **Main1.java**.
+I have explored various multi-threading techniques and synchronization mechanisms in Java, comparing their use across **Main.java** and **Main1.java**.
 Each implementation brings unique features and challenges, influencing performance, scalability, and code complexity.

 ### Key Differences: